AzuxirenLeadGuy/GdiPlusExtension/README.md

 ## Example code

-The following example shows how to apply a filter using the extension methods `Filter()`, provided in this library
+The following example shows how to apply a filter using the extension method `Filter()`, provided in this library

 Given an image

 ![](https://raw.githubusercontent.com/wiki/AzuxirenLeadGuy/GdiPlusExtension/Images/x.jpg)

-we can apply filter as follows
+we can apply filter as shown

 ```cs
 using Bitmap image = ...//Open a bitmap image